 The flat bench press is more of a chest-dominant exercise.
 The pectorals, or chest muscles, primarily bring your arms together horizontally in front of your chest.
-The greater the incline of the bench that you lie on, the greater the activation of your shoulder muscles, according to a 2010 paper in The
+The greater the incline of the bench that you lie on, the greater the activation of your shoulder muscles, according to a 2010 paper in The Sport Journal.

 Even compared to inclined bench presses, the overhead press is more of a shoulder-dominant exercise because your shoulder muscles raise your arms up vertically.

 The bench press is considered a horizontal pressing exercise because you press the weight horizontally in relation to your body.
 The overhead press is considered a vertical pressing movement because you press the weight vertically in relation to your body.